alces-software/metalware/docs/design/03-api-namespace.md

 ## Simplifying the use config and answers

 Previously the config was rendered in full before substitution into the template.
-If the config then had an answer, the answer was substituted into the config pre rendering.
+If the config used an answer, then the answer was substituted into the config pre-rendering.
 Through this process of recursive substitution all the ERB tags where removed.

 However at this point this process this occurs in is not well understood making the code difficult to maintain.
 Also now multiple config and answer files are being loaded into API, it is not practical to render them all up front.

-Instead each value been returned from a config or answer should be rendered on an as need basis.
-This failed before hand as it needed to match the old usage and context.
-This however it will be rendered against the same API object using explicit paths to all parameters.
-This should simplify the task of as needed rendering.
+Instead, each value returned from a config or answer should be rendered on an as-needed basis.
+The [previous attempt to make this change](https://github.com/alces-software/metalware/pull/166) failed as it needed to match the old usage and context, however this change should be much simpler when made along with the other changes described in this document as we will then have explicit static paths defined for all templating parameters.

-A RenderParameter object should handle the access to both the config and answers.
+A `RenderParameter` object should handle the access to both the config and answers.
 Once a value has been rendered it can be cached as it was created with explicit paths that should not return a different result if reran.
 The API MUST BE stateless in that regard.
 Initially however, caching is not required as it is only a performance update as opposed to core functionality.

 Also when rendering config and answers, it must be rendered against the same API object.
 This insures the config parameters are rendered in the exact same